hank0982/SimpleQV/README.md

           "description":"Description for option1"
         }, ...
 ```
 - To add multiple QV files, place multiple json files usner `server/data/`.
-For example, if your filename is `newquestion.json`.
-The QV would be accessable with the URL: `/qv/newquestion`.
 For it to be routed, you need to change the array in the file `utils.py` under ther `server` folder.

 ## Further help